50 Mile and 30 Mile Courses2021 Course Information

 Pavement: 4 miles

-If100K/62 Mile mile racers have not arrived to Aid Station #3 (Critical Junction) by 1:00pm, then they will be routed to the finish, using the 30 mile course.
+If 50 Mile racers have not arrived to Aid Station #3 (Critical Junction) by 1:00pm, then they will be routed to the finish, using the 30 mile course.
+They will be a DNF for their event.

 START TO NORTH FORK